 All programs should review all reports from the regulated community for compliance with reporting deadlines, completeness and accuracy.
 This includes annual, biennial, quarterly fee reports, manifests, third-party inspection reports, and other reports required by statute, regulation, permit or enforcement document.

-Response to Complaints, Including Those Referred From Other Agencies
+Response to Complaints, Including Those Referred from Other Agencies

-The Bureau’s programs follow the Department’s Complaint Response Policy dated 1995.
+The Bureau’s programs follow the most recent version of the Department’s Complaint Response Policy.

 Evaluating the Information to Determine a Violation